cmgienger/3-Manage-Manipulate/README.md

 # 3-Manage-Manipulate
-BIOL 5000 - Manage and manipulate data in R
+Manage and manipulate data in R
 # 3-Manage-Manipulate